 - Introduction to Economics

-- ECON 201.
-Principles of Economics: Introductory economics analysis.
+ECON 201 and 202: Principles of Economics: Introductory economics analysis.
 Competitive behavior of firms, price determination, efficiency in production and equity in distribution.

 If your undergraduate studies were at another college or university, the above descriptions can serve as a way to determine an equivalent substitute.